kennytilton/matrix/cljs/mxintro/README.md

 # Introduction to Matrix and mxWeb

-Fundamentally, `Matrix` endows application state with causal power over other such state, freeing the developer from the burden of reliably propagating unpredictable change across highly interdependent models.
+Fundamentally, `Matrix` endows application state with causal power over other such state, freeing the developer from the intractable burden of reliably propagating unpredictable change across highly interdependent models.

 More grandly, Matrix brings our application models to life, animating them in response to streams of external inputs.
 Hence the name.